It takes just 2 cells to make a human being. Two cells and a miracle.

 Due to the effects of pregnancy hormones, intestinal motility slows down and pregnant women often feel full bloated.

 - Sex during pregnancy

 Many people worry that sex is unsafe during pregnancy.
 As a general rule, avoid sex if there is any vaginal bleeding.
 Consultation with the obstetrician is essential to rule out more serious causes.

 Changing hormone levels and other physical changes going on during pregnancy and this sometimes makes it harder to predict how your partner is feeling.

 - Larger breasts

-Due to stimulation by estrogen and progesterone, milk-producing glands get larger during second trimester.
-Nipples may remain tender during second trimester.
+Due to stimulation by estrogen and progesterone, milk-producing glands get larger during the second trimester.
+Nipples may remain tender during the second trimester.